 We recommend including the following information in your persona overview:

-Some quotes that you’ve pulled from interviews or surveys to add color and context to their persona.
+- Some quotes that you’ve pulled from interviews or surveys to add colour and context to their persona.

 Communicate on their level